ulkuguneysu/dsc-v2-mod1-final-project-online-ds-sp-000/README.md

 ## Grading Rubric
 Online students can find a PDF of the grading rubric for the project [here](https://github.com/learn-co-curriculum/dsc-v2-mod1-final-project/blob/master/module1_project_rubric.pdf).
-On-campus students should contact their instructor for more information.
+On-campus students may have different review processes, please speak with your instructor.

 ## Summary